jotpowers/College-Grads/healthcare.md

 So, if you are young and healthy, this is can be a great plan.
 It allows you another vehicle to mitigate taxes and you're unlikely to be sick.

 * Good news: You have complete control over your budget.
 Money can be used tax free.
 * Bad news:  You might feel inclined to avoid preventative medical costs, which is more costly in the long run.
+As a matter of fact, [this is exactly what happens](https://www.npr.org/sections/health-shots/2019/04/18/713887452/high-deductible-health-policies-linked-to-delayed-diagnosis-and-treatment).
 This will have the highest on-going costs and the highest maximum out-of-pocket.
 Generally it is still part of insurance, so you still get negotiated rates.

 ### Finding a Doctor
 The same way you do anything else nowadays.
 Research on the internet and ask co-workers if they have someone they particularly like.